EzioisAwesome56/ABXD/README.md

 Jon's next solo project after MRS, JABXD!

 ## Features
+ * More plugins
- * Almost everything is a plugin
+ * You dont have to have forums on your website, its a plugin
  * more soon

 ## Installation